EAST TENNESSEE STATE UNIVERSITY

 Each terminating employee shall submit a resignation in the form of a letter to his/her immediate supervisor, in accordance with his/her appointment agreement/contract: clerical and support staff are requested to give 14 days notice; administrative employees are requested to give 30 days notice.
 Faculty members are required to submit their letters of resignation through their department chairperson, dean and vice president.
 In the event of dismissal, the supervisor must submit a letter of termination to the Office of Human Resources.

 Any employee whose resignation becomes effective in the middle of any pay period, will be issued a final paycheck at the end of the pay period.
 Personnel employed before July 1, 1981 are also eligible for a refund of the amount they have contributed to the Tennessee Consolidated Retirement System (TCRS).
 TCRS refund forms are available in the Office of Human Resources.

-Upon separating from the university, a Check-Out Form must be completed for all employees, including part-time and temporary employees, graduate assistants, and medical residents.
+Upon separating from the university, a Check-Out Form must be completed for all employees, including part-time, temporary or graduate assistants.
 The Employee Check-Out Procedures and the Check-Out Form, completed by the separating employee's chair/director or his/her designee, are attached (6.1).